Chad-Glazier/aperture-omr/README.md

 The following is a list of known improvements that can be made to the system.
 - The current storage system relies on converting images to/from `image.Image` objects repeatedly for the convenience of a common interface.
 In multiple areas, this is likely unnecessary and instead we can just use `io.Writer`/`io.Reader` to minimize the number of times we load the full image into memory.
   - On a related note, the processing pipeline should probably universally use JPEGs to save disk space and (potentially) speed.
-We can use magic bytes to confirm that a file is a JPEG and then, rather than decoding the whole image, just write it straight to storage.
+We can use magic bytes to confirm that an incoming file is a JPEG and then, rather than decoding the whole image, just write it straight to storage.
 This method might be tricky with S3 storage but would be trivial to implement for the local filesystem.
 - The database layer currently only uses SQLite3 as an interim approach.
-Given that we are using sqlc for code generation, it would be very straightforward to also implement a version for Postgres.
+Given that we are using sqlc for code generation, it would be very straightforward to implement a version for Postgres.
   - More generally, the storage should be slightly refactored so that it's easier to swap between using external services vs a single container.
 The configuration should be exposed via the command line or environment variables.
 - The API spec assumes the domain and port are `localhost:3000`.
 However, we could rewrite it as a template and have those values populated at runtime.
 - The service, in its current form, manages its own database and file storage.
 If this is the approach we want to stick with, we should include endpoints to manage that data (e.g., delete old data, compress unused images periodically, etc).
 It would also be feasible to make a small web UI to expose that functionality.
-- Anchor images are stored as proper images right now, but we only really need them as `gocv.Mat` objects.
-There's probably a more direct way to serialize that data than the current approach of converting them to/from image files.
+- Anchor images are stored as properly encoded image files right now, but we only really need them as `gocv.Mat` objects.
+There's certainly a more direct way to serialize that data than the current approach of converting them to/from image files.
 - Logs are currently printed by directly calling `slog` functions that write to stdout.
 We should change this so that the logger is on the `ServerResources` struct instead.
 This way we could conveniently also log errors to a database, a log file, or whatever else.
 - The whole `config` package needs to be refactored or removed entirely.
 I don't know why I thought it would be a good idea.
+- The tests in `httpserver/handlers` cover the normal path, but they don't exhaust all of the bad inputs.
+We could make the test suite a little more comprehensive.